SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 * Identify whether the required replica level has been achieved or not.
 * View logs and errors and investigate potential issues.

 <img alt="" class="default" src="https://sumologic-app-data.s3.amazonaws.com/dashboards/Kubernetes_Core/K8s_Deployment.png" />

-### Kubernetes - Security Overview Dashboard
+### Security Overview Dashboard

 :::note
 This dashboard relies on Falco.
-If the Dashboard is not populated, enable Falco by setting the flag "falco:enabled" as "true" in values.yaml as described https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Installation_with_Helm.md">on this page.
+If the Dashboard is not populated, enable Falco by setting the flag `falco:enabled` as `"true"` in values.yaml as described [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Installation_with_Helm.md).
 :::

 This dashboard provides high level details around anomalous container, application, host, and network activity detected by Falco.